Godward and Manward Manifestation

 3. Functions of the Godhead in the God-Man Post Sin/Fall Relationship (To Better See What the Holy Spirit Is Like)

-In the plan to save mankind each person in the Godhead had a part to play and we are able to identify each as they reveal themselves through the parts they play in the plan of salivation.
+In the plan to save mankind each person in the Godhead had a part to play and we are able to identify each as they reveal themselves through the parts they play in the plan of salvation.

 6For while we were still helpless, at the right time Christ died for the ungodly.
 7For one will hardly die for a righteous man; though perhaps for the good man someone would dare even to die.
 8But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us.